rajatdrinfosoft-web/Basic-website/README.md

   - A compact internal `<style>` block for small site-specific styles and utilities.
   - Site content: navbar, hero/header, carousels, cards, contact form, about and footer.
   - Bootstrap JS bundle at the end of the body.
+- `index-progressive.html` — added: progressive image demo using LQIP (blur-up), <picture> with WebP/AVIF sources and a small IntersectionObserver loader.
+Use this to compare progressive loading patterns with the baseline.
 - `img/` — (local images referenced by `index.html`).

 Key decisions & how they map to files